 As a family dentist in Oxford, PA, Dr. Stefan Speck works with patients of all ages to provide high-quality dental care.
 Family dentistry offers general dental treatment to address current oral health problems and prevent future issues.
 Our dental team also helps parents learn the best methods of caring for their child’s smile.
+Please let our dental team know if you have any questions about your child’s oral health and they will be glad to assist you.

 Your Child’s First Dental Visit